 Insurance companies hire experienced worker’s compensation defense attorneys and pay them large fees to defend worker’s compensation claims.
 There have been many lawsuits and court cases surrounding the calculation of an injured worker’s AWW Again, this is why it can be very beneficial to retain an experienced worker’s compensation attorney who will be on your side and will stand up to the adjuster and big insurance companies.

 32. How Are Temporary Total Disability Benefits (TTD) Calculated?

-The TTD benefits are payment to an injured worker for the time that he or she is off from work recovering from their injuries.
+The TTD benefits are paid to an injured worker for the time that he or she is off from work recovering from their injuries.
 These benefits are calculated at two-thirds of an injured worker’s average weekly wage.
 The higher a person’s AWW, the higher his TTD benefit check, thus it is important to make sure that there is an appropriate average weekly wage calculation.

 The Act has set both a maximum and minimum TTD benefit.
 The current maximum TTD benefit is $1,178.48 per week and the current minimum TTD benefit is $200.00 per week for a non-married employee.
 Below are minimum TTD benefits based on the injured worker’s marital status and the number of children.

 - Married: $230.00

 - Married, 1child: $260.00